-Still, the Macbook Pro 2011 is the sturdiest and best-looking laptops out there, a real winner!
+Still, the Macbook Pro 2011 is the sturdiest and best-looking laptop, a real winner!

+For the first time, Apple managed to jam an HD Facetime camera into the glossy display.
+This is a logical step in developing video calling between Apple devices.
+I called my laptop using the iPhone 4 and configured the Facetime app to test this.
 Calling is easy and direct.
-Simply click a phone number or e-mail in your contacts and the system will attempt to set up a facetime call.
-This process can sometimes take a little longer depending on the network, but after the initial process, it’s usually a smooth ride.
-The image is crisp and pleasing, but without being overwhelming.
-The image is still soft, and comparable to Logitech solutions at best.
-Still for such a small camera that’s a solid achievement.
+Click a phone number or e-mail in your contacts, and the system will attempt to set up a Facetime call.
+Depending on the network, this process can sometimes take a little longer, but it’s usually a smooth ride after the initial procedure.
+The image is crisp and pleasing but without being overwhelming.
+The idea is still soft and comparable to Logitech solutions at best; still, for such a small camera, that’s a solid achievement.

 6 hours battery recorded

-This popular mac-benchmarking tool is often used as the standard to calculate hardware speed.
-Unfortunately, the free version only runs in 32bit, so the ultimate speed should be a bit faster even.
-Mind you: the other macs also ran in 32bit mode.
+This popular Mac benchmarking tool is often used as the standard to calculate hardware speed.
+Unfortunately, the free version only runs in 32-bit, so the ultimate rate should be faster.
+Mind you: the other Macs also ran in 32-bit mode.

 2010 model: 5395